FREE Shipping on orders over $899

 Hemolytic anemia

-Those who have hemolytic anemia They are affected by their own immune system, since it is this that eliminates red blood cells from the body and produces the deficit.
+Those who have hemolytic anemia They are affected by their own immune system, since it is this that eliminates red blood cells from the body and causes the deficiency.

-Red blood cells are responsible for carrying oxygen to the different tissues in the body, so their function is vital for good health.
-The hemolytic anemia It can even occur from receiving a blood transfusion from someone who is not compatible with your blood group.
+Red blood cells are responsible for carrying oxygen to the different tissues in the body, so their function is vital for good health. hemolytic anemia It can even occur from receiving a blood transfusion from someone who is not compatible with your blood type.

 Diagnosis of anemia

-The diagnosis of anemia must be made through different clinical studies, which must be indicated by your doctor.
-Once you start to show symptoms of anemia , or if you have the slightest suspicion, you should go to an internist or hematologist.
-The test you will probably be asked to do first is a complete blood count .
-With a small blood sample, you can know your red blood cell and hemoglobin levels.
+Anemia is diagnosed through various clinical tests, which should be ordered by your doctor.
+Once you begin to experience symptoms of anemia , or at the slightest suspicion, you should see an internist or hematologist.
+The test they will likely order first is a complete blood count .
+A small blood sample will determine your red blood cell and hemoglobin levels.
 With these results, your doctor will confirm or rule out the diagnosis of anemia .

-Treatment of anemia is highly related to the causes of anemia .
-Since the causes determine the type of anemia, they also determine the type of treatment, depending on the symptomatic severity of the disease.
+Anemia treatment is closely related to the causes of the anemia .
+Since the causes determine the type of anemia, they also determine the type of treatment, depending on the severity of the disease's symptoms.

-Treatments can range from taking some supplements to make up for deficiencies in iron, folic acid, vitamin B12, etc., to specialized medical procedures.
-Some of the alternatives anemia treatment are:
+Treatments can range from taking certain supplements to compensate for deficiencies in iron, folic acid, vitamin B12, etc., to specialized medical procedures.
+Some of the alternatives treatment of anemia are:

-• Supplements of vitamin B12, folic acid, iron and other minerals/vitamins.
+• Vitamin B12, folic acid, iron, and other mineral/vitamin supplements.

 • Use of some corticosteroids or other medications to suppress the immune system.